VidaMaleki/All-in-one-calculator/README.md

 The converter uses the API https://www.currencyconverterapi.com/ which updates the values every hour.

-In order to use this API you need to get an API key, and we made a proxy server https://github.com/mctagle/Proxy-server-Currency-Converter to hide the API key
+In order to use this API you need to get an API key, and I made a proxy server https://github.com/mctagle/Proxy-server-Currency-Converter to hide the API key

 from github in the development process.